CouchCMS/Documentation/src/contents/concepts/on-page-editing.md

 ![](../../assets/img/contents/on-page-editing-4.png)

-So far we have proceeded exactly how we would have with any normal Couch managed template.<br/>
+So far we have proceeded exactly how we would have with any normal Couch managed template.
-In fact, if there were no onpage editing to be added, this would have finished our work on the section with nothing more to do.<br/>
+In fact, if there were no onpage editing to be added, this would have finished our work on the section with nothing more to do.
 However, for implementing onpage editing a finished Couch template is where we start.
 So lets begin.

 Adding onpage editing to a template is a two-step procedure -